libvips/libvips/doc/libvips-resample.md

-Title: Resample operations
+Title: Operators by section -- Resample operations

 <!-- libvips/resample -->

-# Resample operations

 These operations build on each other in a set of layers.